 We give a lot of thought to how a business can increase the general level of good in the world.
-We believe it takes more than donating to good causes; we also must commit to non-violence and compassion in our everyday business practices.
+We beleive it begins with a commitment to non-violence and compassion in our everyday business practices.

 When you cancel, we refund whatever you have paid up-front, pro-rated to the day (subject to a $2 minimum refund amount).
 You'd be surprised how many subscription-based services do not give refunds after a certain period or charge an "early termination fee".

 We believe it is your money until we give you the service.
 Letting you pay a year in advance is a convenience we offer, not a risk we force on you.

 First, promising unlimited bandwidth is misleading.
 Long before you could use all that bandwidth, you would hit the other resource limits of the server (CPU, memory).

 Similarly, promising unlimited disk space is an outright lie--disks are limited physical entities.
 A hosting provider could not provide an unlimited amount of space even if they wanted to.
 But beyond that, each server costs money, and so disk space is a resource.
 Selling unlimited resources for a fixed fee makes no sense.
 It's a marketing gimmick that is misleading and irresponsible.